Fast Intra-kernel Isolation and Security with IskiOS: Protection Keys for Kernelspace

-Based on these observations, we leverage PKU to isolate kernel data from user code. {\System} sets the U/S bit in every entry of every page table, with the exception of a few entries used to map trampoline pages that handle system calls and interrupts.
+To implement PKK, {\System} sets the U/S bit in every entry of every page table, with the exception of a few entries used to map trampoline pages that handle system calls and interrupts.
 This effectively marks all memory as user mode. {\System} then reserves keys \mbox{0--7} for use as \emph{kernel protection keys}.
 Every page of kernel memory will be assigned one of these eight keys; {\System} disables both read and write access to pages with these keys when the system is operating in user mode and enables them (selectively, as dictated by the security policy) when executing kernel code.

-Note that the processor continues to execute user code in user mode, as specified by a value of 3 in the current protection level (CPL) bits of the code segment register.
-It continues to execute kernel code in supervisor mode (ring 0).
-What has changed is that instead of protecting kernel pages from user code by resetting the U/S bit in their PTEs, we protect them by setting their protection keys to 0--7 and disabling access to these keys in the \texttt{pkru}.

-Table~\ref{table:pkru} shows the {\tt pkru} settings for {\System}'s configurations during user and kernel execution.
-The ``vanilla'' row indicates the default (all-zero) setting for unmodified Linux.
-The following row shows {\System}'s settings while running in user mode: read and write access is disabled for pages with kernel protection keys (i.e., keys 0--7).
-In the remaining rows---when executing in the kernel---{\System} implements execute-only memory (\texttt{xom}) by disabling both read and write access to kernel code (PKEY~1).
-It disables write access to the shadow stack (\texttt{xom\,+\,ss-ro}) by setting the WD bit for PKEY~2.
-SMAP (to be discussed in Sec.~\ref{section:pkk:smap}) is optionally enabled by setting the WD and AD bits for all user PKEYs.
-As applications may use PKEYs 8--15 to enforce their own security policies, {\System} saves the value of the {\tt pkru} on kernel entry and restores it on return to user space.
+Existing applications that make legitimate use of PKU can continue to obtain keys from the kernel through the \texttt{pkey\_alloc()}~\cite{Linux:pkeysyscalls} system call, which is modified to return an available key between 8 and 15.
+As applications may use PKEYs 8--15 to enforce their own security policies, {\System} saves the value of the \texttt{pkru} on kernel entry and restores it on return to user space.